Regulations - Arts

 Structure and Content

-A student enrolled for this degree must pass 120 points from courses listed in the Master of Teaching English to Speakers of Other Languages Schedule.
+5 A student enrolled for this degree must complete the requirements as listed in the Master of Teaching English to Speakers of Other Languages Schedule.

-10 a A dissertation, when included in the programme, is to be carried out under the guidance of a supervisor appointed by Senate or its representative.
+7 a The research project, when included in the programme, is to be carried out under the guidance of a supervisor appointed by the Programme Director or its representative.

-b A student enrolled for the dissertation must also have passed or be enrolled in LANGTCHG 745.
+b A student must have passed or be enrolled in LANGTCHG 757 before commencing the research project.

-c The dissertation topic must be approved by the relevant Academic Head or nominee prior to enrolment.
+c The research project topic must be approved by the Programme Director or nominee prior to enrolment.

-d The dissertation is to be completed and submitted in accordance with the General Regulations – Masters Degrees.
+d The research project is to be completed and submitted in accordance with the General Regulations – Masters Degrees.

 Honours / Distinction